Drug information

 Additional studies evaluating semzuvolimab for HIV treatment are being conducted, including the following early-phase trials:

-- UBP-A122-HIV (NCT04620304): A Phase 1 dose-escalation study to evaluate the safety, pharmacokinetics, and antiviral activity of a subcutaneous form of semzuvolimab in adults with HIV who have never taken HIV medicines before.
-This study is currently recruiting participants.14
+• UBP-A122-HIV (NCT04620304): A Phase 1 dose-escalation study to evaluate the safety, pharmacokinetics, and antiviral activity of a subcutaneous form of semzuvolimab in treatment-naive adults with HIV.
+This study has been completed.14

-- UBP-A127-HIV (NCT04620291): A Phase 1 study to evaluate the safety, pharmacokinetics and antiviral activity of a subcutaneous form of semzuvolimab in adults with HIV who have viral suppression on ART and in adults with HIV who have never taken HIV medicines before.
+• UBP-A127-HIV (NCT04620291): A Phase 1 study to evaluate the safety, pharmacokinetics and antiviral activity of a subcutaneous form of semzuvolimab in adults with HIV who have viral suppression on ART and in adults with HIV who are treatment-naive.
 See the ClinicalTrials.gov record for this study’s status.15

 What side effects might semzuvolimab cause?